-The Bank has broken down TTC PD rates into PD rates applicable during periods of macroeconomic growth and recession, therefore considering two distinct forward-looking macro-economic scenarios for each country.
-The probabilities of growth and recession are derived from GDP forecasts, sourced from the IMF, using normal distribution of forecasted GDP with standard deviation equal to historical mean forecasting error for the country.
-The weighted average one year probability of growth was 85 per cent at the end of 2020 (2019: 81 per cent).
-Whilst the weighted average projected growth has increased slightly year on year, this reflects an expectation that the significant downturn in 2020 will be reversed, rather than an incremental growth as compared to end 2019 GDP levels.
-Given the regions in which the Bank operates, and the related scarcity of historical macro-financial data, no other variable besides GDP growth has been assessed significant in establishing PIT PD rates.
-Consequently, forward-looking country-specific probabilities of macroeconomic growth and recession are a key driver of PIT PD rates, and therefore a key driver of the level of impairment recognised by the Bank.
+The Bank has applied forward-looking macroeconomic scenario information in the ECL calculation by breaking down TTC PD rates into PD rates applicable during periods of macroeconomic growth and recession, therefore considering two distinct forward-looking macroeconomic scenarios for each country.
+The probabilities of growth and recession are derived from GDP forecasts, sourced from the IMF, using the normal distribution of forecasted GDP with standard deviation equal to historical mean forecasting error for the country.
+The weighted average one-year probability of growth was 84 per cent at the end of 2021 (2020: 85 per cent).30 Given the regions in which the Bank operates, there is a relative scarcity of applicable historical macro-financial data.
+Of these, no other variable besides GDP growth has been assessed as significantly correlating with historic loss experience, and therefore GDP growth is the sole variable used in establishing PIT PD rates.
+Forward-looking country-specific probabilities of macroeconomic growth and recession are a key driver of PIT PD rates, and therefore a key driver of the level of impairment recognised by the Bank.
+Through a review of these macro identifiers in 2021, the Bank's ECL modelling was updated to use a three-year GDP horizon, which was found to offer improved accuracy when compared with the one-year horizon previously applied in 2020.